Arena-Rosnav/arena-rosnav/utils/map_generator/README.md

 # MAP-GENERATOR

+The Map-Generator encapsulates the option of providing different algorithms for static map generation.

 - Factory Design Pattern - modular design for easy implementation of further map algorithms
   - e.g. Rosnav, Barn
 - Add the decorator "MapGeneratorFactory.register()"